rachelnicole/robokitty/README.md

 ### Hardware & Wiring Info

+Take the photon which is probably still attached to your computer, you need to attach it to an external power supply.

+All you need is to plug the photon cord into an A/C plug with a usb port, the same kind that you plug your iphone into to charge.

-Wire up your photon according to this diagram.
+Next wire up your photon according to this diagram.

 ![Robokitty Wiring Diagram](robokitty_wiring.png)